U.S. Route 93 in Arizona: History

+Route's creation and failed quest for the border

-The route between Kingman and Hoover Dam first became part of the state highway system in 1934 when it was designated as SR 69.
+The route between Kingman and Hoover Dam first became part of the state highway system on June 18, 1934, when it was designated as SR 69.
 At the time, Hoover Dam was still under construction and the highway did not link to Nevada.
 The dam was completed the following year in 1935 enabling traffic to cross over the top of the dam.
-In that year, US 466 was designated over SR 69 from Kingman to Hoover Dam.
+In that year, U.S. Route 466 (US 466) was designated over SR 69 from Kingman to Hoover Dam.
 US 93 was extended south from (then) US 91 at Glendale, Nevada later the same year.
+Although the US 466 designation had been approved by the American Association of State Highway Officials (AASHO) from Glendale to Kingman on October 9, 1933, the Arizona State Highway Department had waited until May 16, 1935, before retiring SR 69 and re-designating it as US 466.
+US 466 was joined by US 93 on June 17, 1935, after AASHO approved an extension of the latter route from US 91 north of Las Vegas, Nevada to Kingman.

 In 1935, Arizona proposed an extension of US 93 from Kingman to Ash Fork, overlapping US 66, and then south to Phoenix.
 This proposal was protested by the towns of Aguila and Wickenburg that argued that US 93 should pass through their towns rather than the proposed alignment to the east.
 The town of Wickenburg contested that a direct routing between Phoenix and Kingman would be 100 mi shorter than the routing through Ash Fork and that it would provide a necessary connection between Phoenix, the state capital and the northwestern part of the state.
 Until 1937, the originally proposed extension overlapping US 66 stayed in planning as US 93T.
 Another route, US 193, was also planned, traveling from Phoenix through Sacaton and Casa Grande before terminating in Picacho.
 US 193 was briefly reworked under the designation US 93A before the proposal was abandoned in 1937.

 On March 23, 1946, what would become the southern leg of US 93 past Kingman was added to the State Highway System as State Route 93.
 Between 1942 and 1958, the highway was rebuilt and reworked into a suitable highway for an eventual extension of US 93.
 Though the state wanted US 93 to be extended over all of SR 93 through Phoenix, Casa Grande and Tucson to the Mexico border in Nogales, a southern extension was only accepted by the AASHTO to US 89 north of Wickenburg in 1965.
 The rest of SR 93 kept its state route designation until 1984.
+On December 3, 1971, the entirety of US 466 was decommissioned, upon request by the states of Arizona and Nevada.
+This left US 93 as the sole designation between Kingman and Las Vegas.